robinlombaert/IvSPythonRepository/readme.txt

     $ cd ivs
     $ git pull

+* For the next part of the installation, temporarily move the io folder elsewhere, e.g.

+    $ cd ivs
+    $ mv io io_backup

 * The IvS Python repository contains mostly python routines.
 Some of the time-critical functions, however, are written in fortran.
 To compile them you can run